Skip to content

 Image of Okanagan Lake

-We're planning to strengthen and reinforce the transmission network delivering clean, reliable electricity to Westbank First Nation, West Kelowna, and Peachland.
+We're planning to strengthen and reinforce the transmission network delivering clean, reliable electricity to Westbank First Nation, West Kelowna, Peachland, and parts of Summerland.

 What's new

-We look forward to sharing our leading alternative with you and continuing consultation and engagement as we advance the West Kelowna Transmission Project.
+We look forward to discussing the leading alternative with you and continuing consultation and engagement as we advance the West Kelowna Transmission Project.

-About 25,500 customers are served by the Westbank Substation, which is supplied by a single 138-kilovolt transmission line from Nicola Substation near Merritt.
+About 25,500 customers or 70,000 people and businesses are served by the Westbank Substation, which is supplied by a single 138-kilovolt transmission line from Nicola Substation near Merritt.
 The existing 80-kilometre transmission line runs through rugged, remote terrain that's susceptible to wildfires.

 • Alternative 1: Connect Westbank Substation to Vernon Terminal Substation.